gazebosim/gz-sim/tutorials/migration_sdf.md

 ### Default plugins

-Gazebo is more modular than Gazebo classic, so most features are optional.
+Gazebo is more modular tha Gazebo classic, so most features are optional.
 For example, by default, Ignition will load all the system plugins defined on the `~/.ignition/gazebo/<#>/server.config` file and all GUI plugins defined on the `~/.ignition/gazebo/<#>/gui.config` file.
 But the user can always remove plugins from